spuddermax/linux-volume-osd/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Version History

+### Version 2.2
+- Added ability to save and automatically apply default settings with `--defaults` parameter to `lowvolume.sh`

 ### Version 2.1
 - Updated features of volume adjuster script `./lowvolume.sh` to allow precise volume control between 0.1% and 100%